-- 6.1 For the operation of Doping Control (DC) to be carried out at all IIHF competitions in accordance with IIHF By-law 1500, the host member national association (NA) or the Organizing Committee (OC) must provide adequate personnel, facilities, and equipment to successfully operate the DC for the IIHF competition.
-The Doping Control Station shall be set up and organized in accordance with the specifications established in the IIHF Medical Care Guide. - 6.2 The IIHF shall have an agreement from a WADA accredited laboratory to perform the analysis of the DC urine samples according to the IIHF Doping Control Regulations (DCR). - 6.3 Each venue where an IIHF competition is played and DC is carried out shall be equipped with adequate anti-doping facilities in accordance with the IIHF Medical Care Guide.
-This shall include secure and lockable rooms to be used for the Doping Control Station (DCS), a waiting room, and a Doping Control Station Officer (DCSO) office.
-These should be located on the same floor and in the immediate vicinity of the player locker rooms. - 6.4 It is the responsibility of the OC to ensure that the DCS is set up at least two days prior to the start of the IIHF competition and that the sample collection vessels and sample bottles are placed in a secure locked cabinet in the DCS office.
+- 6.1 For the operation of Doping Control to be carried out at all IIHF competitions in accordance with IIHF Bylaw 24.2, the host member national association or the Organizing Committee must provide adequate personnel, facilities, and equipment to successfully operate the Doping Control for the IIHF competition.
+The Doping Control Station shall be set up and organized in accordance with the specifications established in the IIHF Medical Care Guide. - 6.2 The IIHF shall have an agreement from a WADA accredited laboratory to perform the analysis of the Doping Control urine samples according to the IIHF Doping Control Regulations. - 6.3 Each venue where an IIHF competition is played and Doping Control is carried out, shall be equipped with adequate anti-doping facilities in accordance with the IIHF Medical Care Guide.
+This shall include secure and lockable rooms to be used for the Doping Control Station, a waiting room, and a Doping Control Station office.
+These should be located on the same floor and in the immediate vicinity of the player locker rooms. - 6.4 It is the responsibility of the Organizing Committee to ensure that the Doping Control Station is set up at least two days prior to the start of the IIHF competition and that the sample collection vessels and sample bottles are placed in a secure locked cabinet in the Doping Control Station office.